cloud-gov/federalist.18f.gov/pages/using-federalist.md

 After logging into Federalist, you will see a list of your sites and a button to add a new site.
 When adding a new site, you will see a list of available templates.
 Select "use this template" under a template to use it as a basis for your new website.

-After selecting a template, you'll go back to the site listing where your new site will be available after it finishing building for the first time.
+After selecting a template, your new site will be available in the list after it finishes building for the first time.

 ## Editing content